 Ottawa is magnificently situated on the Ottawa and Rideau Rivers and has a fine urban fabric with impressive streetscapes, superb public architecture and appealing areas of parkland.
 Named the capital of the Dominion of Canada in 1855, it was chosen in part as an alternative centre to the large and vibrant cities of Toronto and Montréal with their long-standing English and French rivalry and tensions.
 Ottawa is a city that embraces both English and French influences.

-For our first visit we will make our way across the Ottawa River to the Canadian Museum of History in Hull (Gatineau).
+We then make our way across the Ottawa River to the Canadian Museum of History in Hull (Gatineau).
 Housed in two extraordinary, innovative buildings designed by Douglas Cardinal, this museum makes a highly evocative architectural statement on the emergence of the North American continent and the natural elements that shaped it.
 The Grand and Canada Halls are truly majestic and striking spaces present impressive displays, including the marvellous collection of awe-inspiring totem poles.
 The ethnographic displays are particularly noteworthy and highlight the rich cultural diversity of the indigenous peoples of the nation.

 Day 7: Monday 3 September, Ottawa